Samsung/tizen-docs/docs/application/dotnet/guides/multimedia/roi-tracker.md

     // If you don't set TrackerType, it will be RoiTrackerType.Balance. roiTrackingConfiguration.TrackerType = RoiTrackerType.Accuracy;

-    // Roi should be set.
+    // ROI should be set.
-    // If you don't set Roi property before calling TrackAsync, TrackAsync method will throws ArgumentException. roiTrackingConfiguration.Roi = new Rectangle(10, 10, 100, 100);
+    // If you don't set the ROI property before calling TrackAsync, TrackAsync method will throw ArgumentException. roiTrackingConfiguration.Roi = new Rectangle(10, 10, 100, 100);
     ```

-2. Track an ROI area.
+2. Track an ROI area:

     ```csharp
     var result = await RoiTracker.TrackAsync(inputSource, roiTrackingConfiguration);